-Chronic pain is a condition that researchers are struggling to understand and improve.
-But there have been advances made in helping people manage pain.
-These successful programs focus on the total person, not just the pain.
+Chronic pain is a condition that researchers struggle to understand and improve.
+But advances have been made in helping people to manage pain, or change the relationship they have with the pain.
+These programs focus on the total person, not just the pain.

-Pain can be a chronic disease, it can be a cancer treatment barrier, and it can occur along with other diseases and conditions like depression, post-traumatic stress disorder, and traumatic brain injury.
-The differences in each gender’s perceptions of pain and responses to treatment have led to new discoveries in research on pain relief.
+Pain can be a chronic disease, it can be a barrier to cancer treatment, and it can occur alongside other diseases and conditions like depression, post-traumatic stress disorder and traumatic brain injury.
+The variation in the way that different genders perceive pain and respond to treatment has led to a new direction with discoveries in research on pain relief.
 For example, new medications which provide relief from acute pain in women sometimes increase pain in men.
-Scientists have also identified a gene-variant enzyme that reduces sensitivity to acute pain and can decrease the risk of chronic pain.
-In addition, research has demonstrated that an individual pain management program may reduce cancer pain for some patients.
+Scientists have identified a genetically variant enzyme that reduces sensitivity to acute pain and can decrease the risk of chronic pain.
+Research has also demonstrated that individual pain management programs may reduce cancer pain for some patients.

 One of the missions of Avalon Malibu is to provide a supportive, active and caring environment for clients experiencing chronic pain.
-Our pain management program promotes increases in daily functioning and facilitates decreases in pain suffering.
-By teaching life-long pain management skills through interdisciplinary treatment, we encourage our clients to better manage their own pain and improve their quality of life.
+Our pain management program promotes increases in daily functioning and facilitates a decrease in pain suffering.
+We use interdisciplinary treatment to teach lifelong pain management skills that encourage our clients to manage their own pain better and improve their quality of life.

 Our staff is committed to providing clients with the most current and effective treatments available, helping to make advances in the treatment of chronic pain disorders.
-Avalon Malibu maintains an emphasis on research and a focus on education, not only for our clients and our own health care professionals, but also for our surrounding community as a whole.
+The emphasis at Avalon Malibu is evidence-based treatment, and the focus is on education for not only our clients and health care professionals, but also for our surrounding community.

-The services we offer chronic pain sufferers originate from our main facility at the Grand House.
-Some of these services include medication management, family-client education, mind-body connection, coping skills, stress management, physical therapy, occupational therapy (posture, body mechanics, ergonomics), relaxation training and more.
+The services that we offer chronic pain sufferers originate from our main facility at the Grand House.
+Some of these services include medication management, family-client education, mind-body connection, coping skills, stress management, physical therapy, occupational therapy (posture, body mechanics, ergonomics), and relaxation training, among many others.

-Chronic pain wears the body down, stresses the kidneys, adds emotional and physical distress on the body, and increases mental stress on the brain.
-At Avalon’s Grand House, our staff considers alternative treatments for pain management such as massage therapy, mental distraction, physical activity, meditation and relaxation through nature exploration.
-Our clients are able to enjoy pain-relieving activities and discover ways to reduce their pain medication needs in order to embrace the quality of their life they hope for and deserve.
+Our staff considers alternative treatments for pain management, such as massage therapy, mental distraction, physical wellbeing, lifestyle modifications, meditation and relaxation through nature exploration.
+We also utilize proven psychotherapies to help individuals manage stress, develop new coping skills and cultivate a positive mindset to foster improved resilience.
+Our clients are able to enjoy pain-relieving activities and discover ways to reduce their pain medication needs in order to embrace the quality of life they deserve and hope for.